theengs/home/docs/usecases/smarthome.md

 If you want to access real-time data from the sensors without a controller and a broker, you can also use the [Theengs App](https://app.theengs.io)
 :::

-### Monitor your favorite plan with a Mi Flora BLE sensor to know when it needs water
+### Monitor your favorite plant with a Mi Flora BLE sensor to know when it needs water

 <p align="center">
   <img src="../img/OpenMQTTgateway_OpenHAB_Control.png">